datavillage-me/developer-documentation/docs/console/deploy.md

 ---

-This section defines the git repository containing the algorithm to deploy.
+Connect the trusted code to be deployed in the `Datacage`.

 ![](../../assets/images/application-deploy.png)